-2. Data Element: A data element is a single item entered into, or reported by, a computer.
+2. Data Element: A data element is a single item entered in-

 3. Data Field: A data field is an area on a form (either printed or displayed on a visual display terminal (VDT)), or in a record, where a data element is entered or dis-